seanjosephjurgens/RVAT_PGSadjust/README.md

 The _genotype_array_file_forGRM_ file contains scripts used for pruning and merging of the genotyping array data for use in the genetic relatedness matrices in the mixed effects models.

+The _SAIGE_GENE+_ directory contains bash scripts used for submission of SAIGE-GENE+ analyses on the UKB DNAnexus RAP, utilizing speed-optimized sparse mixed-effects models.

 The _BOLT-LMM_ directory contains bash scripts used for submission of BOLT-LMM analyses on the UKB DNAnexus RAP.

-The _SAIGE_GENE+_ directory contains bash scripts used for submission of BOLT-LMM analyses on the UKB DNAnexus RAP.